koufesser/studyfair/README.md

    cd studyfair && docker compose build --pull
    ```

-3. Although the system is built with intention of begin language-agnostic, currently each language (ATM only python) requires its own engine.
+3. Although the system is built with intention of being language-agnostic, currently each language (ATM only python) requires its own engine.
 To build the python engine, one should execute

    ```shell
    docker build --tag tokenizer-python:mainline tokenizer/python